Earl Anthony: Personal life and death

 Anthony was born in Tacoma, Washington to Earl Anthony and Laura Davis.
 He was a minor league baseball pitcher with the Baltimore Orioles organization before his days as a professional bowler.
 He was also an excellent golfer, achieving a near-scratch handicap at the age of 60.
 He once set the course record at Crow Canyon Country Club in Danville, California with a scratch score of 64.

-He was married to Susie Anthony; and had a son, Mike, and two daughters, Tracy and Jeri.
+He was married twice.
+The first time in 1957 to his high school sweetheart Marylou Devish and divorced in June, 1978.
+They had a son, Mike, and two daughters, Tracy and Jeri.
+He later married Susie Shelly in 1980 and they remained married until his death in 2001.

 Anthony missed some time on the PBA Tour during the 1978 season after suffering a heart attack in June of that year.
 Less than three months later he was back on Tour, finishing third in the Waukegan (IL) Open.

 Earl Anthony died in 2001 due to head injuries sustained from falling down a flight of stairs at his friend Ed Baur's home in New Berlin, Wisconsin.
 He was 63 years old.

 The "Earl Anthony Memorial Scholarship Fund" was established through funding by the ABC Championship Tournament, in order to provide scholarships to young bowlers.
 It is now administrated by the Bowling Foundation.

 In January 2002, the PBA began the year with a tournament named after Anthony, "The Earl Anthony Memorial Classic."
 It was first held at TechCity Bowl in Kirkland, Washington.
 It was won by left-handed pro bowler Parker Bohn III, who beat Patrick Healey, Jr. in the final match 235 to 215.
 It later moved to Medford, Oregon and re-titled as "The Earl Anthony Medford Classic."
 In 2010 and 2011, the event took place in Dublin, California and was titled the Earl Anthony Memorial.